dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 2. Go to the tab at the bottom that says "Tools"
 3. Go to the tab at the top that says "Console"
 4. Run the following command: `masternode genkey`
-5. You should see a long key that starts with 7:
+5. You should see a long key that looks like:
 ```
-7xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+73HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg
 ```
 6. This is your `private key`, keep it safe, do not share with anyone.